sunainabkathpalia/ocr_voting_records/README.md

 ## Code Overview

 - **example_ocr.ipynb**
-  Demonstrates OCR on a single PNG page with visualizations:
+  Demonstrates OCR on a single png with visualizations:
-  1. Reads and enhances contrast of one image.
+  - Reads and enhances contrast of one image.
-  2. Sends the image to Google Cloud Vision via layout parser.
+  - Sends the image to Google Cloud Vision via layout parser.
-  3. Filters text blocks by dynamic column-specific bounding rectangles.
+  - Filters text blocks by dynamic column-specific bounding rectangles.
-  4. Cluster words into rows.
+  - Cluster words into rows.
-  5. Aligns columns (position, name, party, votes) into a table.
+  - Aligns columns (position, name, party, votes) into a table.
-  6. Adds metadata like municipality and year from the file path
+  - Adds metadata municipality and year from the file path

 - **batch_extraction.ipynb**
   Scales the same workflow to all images in pictures folder:
-  1. Iterates through all png files
+  - Iterates through all png files
-  2. Combines all tables into one.
+  - Combines all tables into one.

 ## Output